If committing genocide is a community activity, then uncovering and dealing with it is the responsibility of a community, too.

 In her opening remarks, Epp said this isn’t the first book on the topic but it “represents a new era of inquiry” from new scholars who have access to new sources and who are “bringing new ways” of looking at the issue.

-In his presentation, Janzten noted Europe’s 185,000 Mennonites during the Second World War were “neighbors to Jews, eyewitnesses to deportations and in some cases to mass murder.”
+In his presentation, Jantzen noted Europe’s 185,000 Mennonites during the Second World War were “neighbors to Jews, eyewitnesses to deportations and in some cases to mass murder.”

-They were also beneficiaries, enablers and perpetrators of the Holocaust, he said, adding that “less frequently” some were also rescuers.
+They were also beneficiaries, enablers and perpetrators of the Holocaust.
+Less frequently, some were also rescuers.

-The public memory of that experience, he said, has typically been to see Mennonites as victims and “moral heroes . . . on the right side of history.”
+The public memory of that experience, he said, has typically been to see Mennonites as victims and “moral heroes.”
 That story, he said, is “terribly incomplete.”